sveltejs/examples/examples/sveltekit-file-uploads-s3/README.md

-# SvelteKit file uploads using S3
+# SvelteKit S3 File Uploads Example

-This example demonstrates how you can handle file uploads with SvelteKit and an S3 compatible service such as Cloudflare R2, DigitalOcean Spaces, AWS S3 etc. in two different ways.
+This example demonstrates how you can upload files with SvelteKit in two different ways to an S3 compatible storage provider such as Cloudflare R2, DigitalOcean Spaces, AWS S3 etc.

+## Form 1: Small file
 The first form first sends the file as `FormData` to the SvelteKit server and from there uploads it to S3.
-The second form for large files generates a presigned URL on the server that the client then uses to directly upload the file to S3 withough the file first having to go through the SvelteKit server.

-## Form 1: Small file uploads

-Key things to know are:

-- Works with and without JavaScript
+- It works with and without JavaScript
-- Uses FormData and SvelteKit's form actions
+- It uses FormData and SvelteKit's form actions
-- Should only be used for small files such as avatar images because there is no progress indicator and the file first needs parsing the whole body with `event.request.formData()`
+- It should only be used for small files such as avatar images because the whole file first needs to be parsed in memory with `event.request.formData()` and there is no upload progress indicator.

-## Form 2: Large file uploads
+## Form 2: Small and large file

-Key things to know are:
+The second form for both small and large files generates a presigned URL on the server that the client then uses to directly upload the file to an S3 provider from the frontend.

 - JavaScript is required for this to work
-- The upload logic is encapsulated in a custom store
+- A custom store handles all the requests and calculates the upload progress
 - `src/routes/presigned-url/+server.js` generates the upload URL
-- `XMLHTTPRequest` is used to upload the file because `fetch` cannot be used (yet) to calculate the upload progress
+- `XMLHTTPRequest` is used to make the requests because `fetch` cannot be used (yet) to calculate the upload progress

-To try out this example in development you can create a `.env` file in the project root with the following environment variables and run `pnpm i && pnpm dev`
+To try out this example you can create a `.env` file in the project root with the following environment variables and run `pnpm i && pnpm dev`

 ```
 S3_REGION='<region>'